 My MDDC internship was my first experience in a professional newsroom and provided me with the clips necessary to land subsequent internships.
 Those combined experiences afforded me my first job.
 Additionally, my editors from the MDDC internship continue to be mentors to this day.”-Steven Overly, currently covering global trade and economics for POLITICO

 “I have no complaints about the process, program or internship itself.
 I think I got extremely lucky to have all three be fantastic.
 I think this internship allowed me to see and experience real-world journalism outside of an academic career.
 It’s stressful working at a student newspaper and trying to be a student, but this internship gave me a more real world perspective on what day-to-day work and life would be like.
-I loved it.” says Clara Niel, a student at University of Maryland, College Park.
+I loved it.” says Clara Niel, now a reporter at Frederick News Post where she interned.

 “This internship was going to make or break journalism for me.
 After a few short weeks, I realized this is what I wanted to do.”-Clara Niel, 2021 intern

-MDDC member publications often hire the interns after graduation, citing the students’ practical experience as a reason.
+MDDC news organizations often hire the interns after graduation, citing the students’ practical experience and skills in reporting, editing and multimedia.